SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

    -> /* this is also a comment,
       but written over multiple lines */

-Unlike C, multiline comments can be nested inside other multiline comments.
+Unlike multiline comments in C, multiline comments in Swift can be nested inside other multiline comments.
 You write nested comments by starting a multiline comment block and then starting a second multiline comment within the first block.
 The second block is then closed, followed by the first block: